If you are looking for Music Marketing Tips to increase your income dig in

 Part 1.
 Increase your number of fans.

-Studies have proven that it is much harder to make a new client and get them to purchase something than it is to get a client that already knows and trusts you to purchase from you over and over.
+Studies have proven that it is much harder to make a new client and get them to purchase something than it is to get a client who already knows and trusts you to purchase from you over and over.

 Part 2.
 Increase the frequency of purchase